 If you erase while you are drawing, draw on a separate paper.
 Then transfer your drawing to the painting surface with graphite paper, so you won't damage the painting surface.

 select your colors

 A cohesive painting has a limited selection of colors.
-I normally limit the colors for any painting to no more than three to five colors.
+I normally limit the colors to no more than 3-5 colors.

 Painting color schemes I often use.

 I use tube watercolors.
 I keep them in a covered palette.

 When I know what colors I will be using, I spritz them with water to freshen the colors.
 If the paint is running low, I put more paint into the well.

 Have your watercolor brushes and a container of clean water.

 let's paint a giraffe!